e271828e/Flight.jl/docs/notes/design/framework_spec.md

 `FieldError`-shaped machinery [§13.2](#132-diagnostics-structured-values-one-carrier-exception) builds for bundles, now running in both directions ([§12.5](#125-the-always-on-conformance-check)).

-The views themselves are unchanged in meaning: own state (`x`, `m` from the flat buffer and mode stores; `z` from its store), own published signals (`y`, gathered from own table cells — the declared ports, [§11.2](#112-the-declaration-inventory)), own private intermediates (`w`, handed down by the producing stage rather than gathered from anywhere — the one bundle field with no home at all), inputs (`u`, gathered from foreign cells through the wiring's name binding), the clock (`t`, and `Δt` — see [§8.5](#85-multi-rate-tick-scheduling)), and scratch (`ws`, [§7.3](#73-discrete-state-modes-and-workspace)).
-The signal table holds only *produced* signals, never transported ones: each datum has exactly one home — buffer for `x`, stores for `z`/`m`, table for signals — and no store mirrors another.
+The views themselves are unchanged in meaning: own state (on the continuous tier `x` from the flat buffer and `m` from the mode stores; on the discrete tier `x` from its store), own published signals (`y`, gathered from own table cells — the declared ports, [§11.2](#112-the-declaration-inventory)), own private intermediates (`w`, handed down by the producing stage rather than gathered from anywhere — the one bundle field with no home at all), inputs (`u`, gathered from foreign cells through the wiring's name binding), the clock (`t`, and `Δt` — see [§8.5](#85-multi-rate-tick-scheduling)), and scratch (`ws`, [§7.3](#73-discrete-state-modes-and-workspace)).
+The signal table holds only *produced* signals, never transported ones: each datum has exactly one home — buffer for continuous `x`, stores for discrete `x` and for `m`, table for signals — and no store mirrors another.
 Every bundle field earns its place as a view genuinely readable, and no further "simplification" exists that does not introduce a copy: eliminating `u` would mean republishing foreign cells under local names; eliminating `x` would mean identity transport